kpatenio/chrome-extension-tutorial/README.md

     });
   });
 ```
 In our _background.js_ file, we added a script that will allow our extension to listen for a [runtime.onInstalled](https://developer.chrome.com/apps/runtime#event-onInstalled) event.
-Inside this listener that we just defined, our extension will save `{color: '#3aa757'}` into storage via the [Storage API](https://developer.chrome.com/apps/storage)
+Inside this listener that we just defined, our extension will save `{color: '#3aa757'}` into storage via the [Storage API](https://developer.chrome.com/apps/storage).

 **Tip**: think of localStorage in JavaScript!

+#### What did we just do?
+All we did was create a listener that checks if we are installing our extension for the first time, when the extension is updated, _or_ when Chrome is updated.
+When the listener successfully finds one of mentioned events, we will simply save a key-value property `{color: '#3aa757'}` to storage so that - in the future - we can let other components make use of that value and update it when necessary.

+Note we also have a second function _inside_ our first function that prints to the console.
+This function is a **callback** function.
+And according to the [offical documentation](https://developer.chrome.com/apps/runtime#event-onInstalled) for `runtime.onInstalled.addListener`, our callback simply contains details for as to why an event occurs.

+#### What is _runtime_?
+_runtime_ is a Chrome API that can be used to listen for events during our extension's lifetime.
+The offical documentation states that it is also used to get pages, return manifest details, and convert URL relative paths to full URLs.

+For more information on _runtime_, click [here](https://developer.chrome.com/apps/runtime).